chuphalashit19/Machine-Learning-Basics/README.md

 # Machine-Learning-Basics
 Here i have worked on some of basics of ML and their different techniques .
-Also here i have predicted dew things using a data set.
+Also here i have predicted few data using a historical data set.

 # Linear-Regression-ML-
 Here we doing an assumption using a data set of car emission